Configure RBAC for Confluent Platform Using Confluent for Kubernetes¶

 The comprehensive security tutorial walks you through an end-to-end setup of role-based access control (RBAC) for Confluent with CFK.
 We recommend you take the CustomResource spec and the steps outlined in the scenario as a starting point and customize for your environment.

-Specify the MDS and its provider settings in your Kafka Custom Resource (CR):
+To enable RBAC in CFK, first, configure the MDS and its provider settings in your Kafka custom resource (CR):

 [1] Required.